jxuanli/kpinit/README.md

   - [ ] add `vuln.ko` symbols if exists
   - [ ] maybe need to check if `vmlinux` is stripped or not in order to add `vuln.ko` symbols
   - [ ] add debug symbols if `vmlinux` is stripped and `kallsyms` is not disabled
     - probably requires running qemu commands inside the gdb session
+  - [ ] add useful structures in gdb
 - [ ] generate exploit helpers
   - [ ] converting between asm and their machine code
 - [ ] compiles kernel if `.config` is provided